SeanOhAileasa/SeanOhAileasa/README.md

 This is the process of continuous integration, and as they further enhance the application, the repository where the newer code is housed is taken and automatically compiled into a build for QA.

-continuous deployment is the process of providing automatic updates on a regular basis once the compiled code has passed QA.
+Continuous deployment is the process of providing automatic updates on a regular basis once the compiled code has passed QA.
 The repositories that developers use allow them to keep copies of the different versions of software they have developed.

 ``Configuration Management``